 Just like the ingredients of a banana split, the renewable energy can be kept together and sold in-tact as electrons and RECs (bundled), or the pieces can be pulled apart and sold separately (electrons over here and RECs over there).
 A REC by itself doesn’t turn lights on, and energy by itself can’t be called renewable.
 It’s only when RECs and electrons are bundled (you choose a banana split over the individual foods) that it can be called renewable or clean energy.

-By bundling RECs and electrons (eating a banana split), we provide cost-competitive clean energy to homes and businesses.
+By bundling RECs and electrons (eating a banana split), we provide 100% renewable energy to homes and businesses.
 And we ensure each REC meets tough environmental standards through our certification and verification partnership with Green-e Energy®.

 You can learn more about RECs, along with the economic and environmental benefits of clean energy, on our Benefits of Clean Electricity page.